AmandaAldrich/360-Repository/README.md

 Stanley Hu

-#Taylor has edit this README
+#Taylor has edited this README
 ye - jimmy